javguit/fanController.Releases/README.md

 - `390218390218392180.(fan quantity).(port).*EOM*`

-  -`390218390218392180` is an arbitrary string i chose, so nothing special there.
+  - `390218390218392180` is an arbitrary string i chose, so nothing special there.
-  -`(fan quantity)` needs to be an integer.
+  - `(fan quantity)` needs to be an integer.
 Describes how many fans the board can control.
-  -`(port)` is the same port that was sent with the `con(port)*EOM*` command.
+  - `(port)` is the same port that was sent with the `con(port)*EOM*` command.
 The port has to be a com port, so the valid strings are COM1, COM2, COM3, etc.
   The status string just needs to follow this format:

 2. The status string the program identifies as valid has to follow this format: